-New Endowment Funds \$3 Million
+New Endowment Funds \$2 Million

 To ensure ongoing financial sustainability of The Japan Institute and Portland Japanese Garden, an important component is annual income derived from endowment investments of the Portland Japanese Garden Foundation.
-Combined with existing endowment assets, an additional \$3 Million would bring total Foundation assets to approximately \$8 Million which would generate some \$350,000 annually to support ongoing programs & operations.
+Combined with existing endowment assets, an additional \$2 Million would bring total Foundation assets to approximately \$8 Million which would generate some \$350,000 annually to support ongoing programs & operations.

-COVID-19 Related, and Other Institutional Debt Retirement \$4 Million
+COVID-19 Related, and Other Institutional Debt Retirement \$4 Million (GOAL REACHED as of December 1, 2021)

-The impact of the COVID-19 pandemic on the Portland Japanese Garden has been significant.
+The impact of the COVID-19 pandemic on Portland Japanese Garden has been significant.
 The acquisition of debt to sustain the organization safely through the COVID-19 crisis, coupled with pre-COVID debt related to capital improvements will have a hampering effect on operations and program development for the next few years if not addressed.
 Relief from this debt service will free up an additional \$1 Million annually to support programming for The Japan Institute and Portland Japanese Garden moving forward.